LinnDrum: Software tools to get THE 80s drum sound

-So how do you get that Linn Drum sound in 2021?
+So how do you get that Linn Drum sound in your current music production workflow?
 You could, of course, buy an original LinnDrum.
 If you don’t have £3000 or more for a working vintage unit, there are some excellent alternatives to get you that Linn Drum sound at wallet-friendly prices!

 Ableton Drum Machines by Puremagnetik